derek-knox/Coding-For-Designers/Coding and Concept/Authoring, Compiling, and Executing.md

 These distinct timeframes are useful for understanding how the static code we author in a text file enables a dynamic and interactive creation to exist in real-time.
 We will also touch on why this transformation even needs to occur.

 *Authoring time* is pretty self-explanatory right?
 It is the time when we are authoring code.
 That's it.
-We have a text editor program of some kind open, and we are typing or pasting into it.
+We have a text editor program of some kind open and we are typing or pasting into it.
 Simple as that.
 Some programs even exist, like Unity for example, that enable a more visual programming approach.
 This simply means that the program has some amount of UI interaction that enables you as the author to *generate* code in a non-text based way.
 Admittedly, this is often more fun than text-based programming... but there is a catch.

 Inevitably, these visual tools are limiting as they do not allow you to pull off exactly what you want.
 This is why we're concentrating on authoring custom code in a text editor.
 We get *ultimate control* as to how something works because *we get to write the code*.